Advisory Update: Post-Sale Discounts under GST

 Clarification: Not a separate service; no GST.

-Exception: GST applies if dealer provides defined promotional services (ads, co-branding, campaigns, exhibitions, customer support) under an agreement with consideration.
+Exception: GST applies if the dealer provides defined promotional services (such as ads, co-branding, campaigns, exhibitions, or customer support) under an agreement that involves consideration.

 CBIC Clarification on Post-Sale Discounts